Website Manager

 U14 – 32 minutes per half

 Half time intervals are to last approximately five minutes.
-Timing of all games is under the
+Timing of all games is under the control of the referee.

 Locations on fields for Players, Coaches, and Spectators

-and spectators are to remain at least three feet from the touchlines to provide safety for the
+• Everyone must remain at least three feet from the touchlines to provide safety for the players and adequate viewing for the referees.

-the goal lines since this would be distracting to goalkeepers, players and referees.
+• Spectators aren't allowed behind or near the goal lines since this would be distracting to goalkeepers, players and referees.

 Game day uniform and equipment